 STUDENT & FAMILY HANDBOOK REVIEW

 We, the undersigned, understand that the Student & Family Handbook (SFH) contains information for parents, guardians and students.
-We acknowledge that we have reviewed the SFH located online.
+We acknowledge that we have reviewed the online SFH.
 Select “handbooks and forms”.
-A limited amount of copies of the SFH is available upon request at my student’s school office.
+Limited copies of the SFH are available upon request at my student’s school office.

 We are aware that the SFH contains information and policies for our review.
-One purpose of the SFH is to communicate student behavior expectations.
-We understand that all students will be held accountable for their behavior and that failure to abide by the guidelines for student behavior can result in the discipline outlined in the SFH.
 We further understand that failure to return this acknowledgement form does not excuse any individual from complying with the SFH, Beaverton School District policies, regulations and guidelines.

 We are aware that the Beaverton School District reserves the right at any time to add to the policies, regulations and behavioral standards contained in the SFH.